amaciver/nima_full_stack_challenge/README.md

-### Refinements TBD
+### Refinements (done)
-* returning only the new car object to be appended onto the table instead of fetching all cars again
+- [x] returning only the new car object to be appended onto the table instead of fetching all cars again
-* validating year as integer
-[X] bonus features with prices
+- [x] bonus features with prices
-[X] 'loading' status after post
+- [x] 'loading' status after post
-[X] 'success' UI feature of some sort
+- [x] 'success' UI feature of some sort